 Onions and garlic have severe toxic effects on dogs, often leading to spasms, fits, fainting and worse.

-It’s important that you make sure your family members and guests are up to speed on this at the summer barbecue, for instance, to make sure that nobody well-meaning gives your dog any burgers or hot dogs with onions on them.
+You must make sure your family members and guests are up to speed on this at the summer barbecue, for instance, to make sure that nobody well-meaning gives your dog any burgers or hot dogs with onions on them.

 Dogs don’t know how to stop themselves when faced with the irresistible meaty aroma, and certainly don’t know how to stop themselves from eating what’s bad for them.

-Luckily, it takes a good amount of onions or garlic to really cause a dog harm, but it’s still not a risk worth taking.
+Luckily, it takes a good amount of onions or garlic to cause a dog harm, but it’s still not a risk worth taking.

 At the less severe end of the spectrum, there is the question of condiments.